Skip to main content

 Kratix Promise parts: in details

-The xaasCrd is your user-facing API for the Promise.
+The api is your user-facing API for the Promise.
 It defines the options that users can configure when they request the Promise.
-The complexity of the xaasCrd API is up to you.
-You can read more about writing Custom Resource Definitions in the Kubernetes docs.
+The complexity of the API is up to you.
+You can read more about writing Custom Resource Definitions (CRDs) in the Kubernetes docs.

-The workerClusterResources describes everything required to fulfil the Promise.
-Kratix applies this content on all registered Worker Clusters.
-For instance with the Jenkins Promise, the workerClusterResources contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.
+The dependencies describes everything required to fulfil the Promise.
+Kratix applies this content on all registered Destinations.
+For instance with the Jenkins Promise, the dependencies contains the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.

 Recap